BIGJRA/BIGJRA.github.io/rejuv.md

 |*Spice Powder* |$850 |

 Some optional content will require us to have 5 total Spice Powder eventually, so buy them here.
-You’ll see a guy here who will offer to boat us back to Gearen City for a price - a way to go free will open up a bit after the upcoming gym fight, so I would recommend waiting unless you need something from Floria Island for the fight.
+You'll see a guy here who will offer to boat us back to Gearen City for a price - a way to go free will open up a bit after the upcoming gym fight, so I would recommend waiting unless you need something from Floria Island for the fight.

-When you’re ready, head into Terajuma Jungle to the north.
+When you're ready, head into Terajuma Jungle to the north.

 ## Terajuma Jungle